back to top

 Question #1: What Expiration Date Do You Want to Buy?

 The first question you want to ask is “How much time do I want before the options contract expires?”
-Options lose value the closer they get to their expiration date-an an occurrence called premium decay-so you want to consider how much time you feel comfortable working with.
+Options lose value the closer they get to their expiration date an occurrence called premium decay-so you want to consider how much time you feel comfortable working with.

 As a general rule, I look to buy options with at least twice the amount of time to expiration as I expect to be in the trade.